IA v. Karina Cooper: Widow’s Words Murder Trial

 Deputies found no gun at the scene but did recover a .22 shell casing.

 The case went unsolved for nearly three years until Karina was arrested and charged with first-degree murder in February 2024.
 Two months later, co-defendant Huston Danker was also arrested on a first-degree murder charge for “acting in concert” with Karina to kill Ryan.
-Danker is currently scheduled to go to trial in August.
+Danker pleaded guilty moments before jury selection began in his trial.

 DAILY TRIAL HIGHLIGHTS